 EasyWeb, Inc. (the "Company") was incorporated in Colorado on September 24, 1998 under the name NetEscapes, Inc. The name of the Company was changed to EasyWeb, Inc. on February 2, 1999.
-The Company is a development stage enterprise in accordance with Statement of Financial Accounting Standard (SFAS) No. 7.
-The Company markets web sites on the Internet, which are built by a third party, Sunstar 2000.
-During 2000, the Company entered a verbal agreement with Sunstar 2000, whereby the Company receives a sales commission for all templated web sites and web site products sold by the Company.
-The Company also pays Sunstar 2000 an hourly rate or negotiated fee for work on custom web sites sold by the Company.
+The Company is a development stage enterprise in accordance with Statement of Financial Accounting Standard ("SFAS") No. 7.
+The Company markets web sites on the Internet, which are built by third party consultants.
+The Company has entered verbal agreements with Cinapsys, Inc. and Wilbanks Designs, a related party, whereby the Company receives a sales commission for all custom and templated web sites and web site products sold by the Company.
+The Company has not conducted any transactions with Wilbanks Design, a related party, as of December 31, 2002.

-As of December 31, 2001, the Company has a working capital deficit and has suffered significant operating losses since inception, which raises substantial doubt about its ability to continue as a going concern.
+As of December 31, 2002, the Company has a working capital deficit and has suffered significant operating losses since inception, which raises substantial doubt about its ability to continue as a going concern.

 The financial statements do not include any adjustments relating to the recoverability and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
 The Company's ability to continue as a going concern is dependent upon its ability to generate sufficient cash flow to meet obligations on a timely basis and ultimately to attain profitability.
-The Company's management intends to obtain working capital through operations and to seek additional funding through equity offerings to help fund the Company's operations as it expands.
+The Company's management intends to obtain working capital through operations and to seek additional funding through equity offerings to help fund the Company's operations.
 There is no assurance that the Company will be successful in its efforts to raise additional working capital or achieve profitable operations.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.